rizwaniscoder/ResumeAnalyser/README.md

 # ResumeAnalyser
-Resume Report Generator with GPT engine and llama-index
+Resume Report Generator with GPT engine and Langchain